870 7th Ave. New York, NY

 Park Central Hotel Public Areas

-Though at first the marble lobby seems a bit sterile, continue behind the reception desks to find a soaring gathering space/bar/restaurant (Park Kitchen) – so aesthetically pleasing, it is sure to become a destination unto itself.
-Plenty of upholstered seating, a couple of wing-shaped communal tables with surface outlets (perfect for laptops), and four humungous chrome and blown glass ball chandeliers above: the space invites guests to read, talk, meet and eat.
+Though at first the marble lobby seems a bit sterile, continue behind the reception desks to find a soaring gathering space/bar (Park Lounge) – so aesthetically pleasing, it is sure to become a destination unto itself.
+Plenty of upholstered seating, a couple of wing-shaped communal tables with surface outlets (perfect for laptops), and four humungous chrome and blown glass ball chandeliers above: the space invites guests to read, talk, and drink.